Feti22/Feti22/README.md

 ## 🙋‍♂️ About Me

-### Hi there 👋
+### Hi there!
 I'm Fethi Arjouni, a Junior Software Developer based in Winnipeg, MB, Canada.

-I'm a passionate developer focused on creating amazing, user-friendly and customer-oriented interactive applications and functional websites.
+I'm a passionate developer focused on creating amazing, user-friendly and interactive applications and functional websites.

 My programming experience includes JavaScript, React, and C#.